-Create a Multifunctional Space
+Create A Multifunctional Space In Your Kids Bedroom

-Build Plenty of Storage
+Build Plenty Of Storage In Your Kids Bedroom

-Create Activity Spaces
+Create Activity Spaces In Your Kids Bedroom

 As much as children love being all over the space with their toys, they become better focused when working around areas specifically designed for particular tasks.
 Crafting a small kitchenette with mock utensils and cutleries, building wall niches where they can climb up and down, building makeshift lofts mimicking climbing trees will keep them busy for hours.
 These don’t require much planning and can be easily dismantled as they grow older.

-Using Artwork as Wall Decor
+Using Artwork As Wall Decor

 Children learn more from subtle influences than actually being taught anything.
 A child’s bedroom can be their first learning space, and there’s plenty you can do to build it into their space.
-From creating large wall maps that they can spend hours poring over, to animal origami figures adorning their desks, from walls embellished with varied butterfly species to furnishings of different materials, colors and textures, the possibilities are endless.
+From creating large wall maps that they can spend hours poring over, to animal origami figures adorning their desks, from walls embellished with varied butterfly species to furnishings of different materials, colours and textures – the possibilities are endless.
 Make your child’s bedroom their little school and watch how they remember this for the rest of their lives.

-Infuse their Likes and Passions
+Infuse Their Likes and Passions

 A kid’s bedroom sees plenty of activity, from long groaning homework sessions to playdates, from bedtime reading to tumbling across floors.
 Multiple layered lighting caters to their different needs without seeming overwhelming.
 Focused task lights like table lamps, softer lighting for more relaxed activities, twinkling lights for stars and brighter ones when kids come over, the options for them are limitless.
 A child’s bedroom packs all the space of a generic home, and these must be considered before designing their space.